ibab/tensorflow-wavenet/README.md

 In addition, [librosa](https://github.com/librosa/librosa) must be installed for reading and writing audio.

-You will need `scipy` if you want to have the result as a wavfile directly from command line.

 To install required python packages:
 ```bash
 sudo pip install -r requirements.txt